timhklim/tl-test/HOWTO.md

 **You may see nothing until the `/info` endpoint is being accessed.**

-Leave this session alone as the application is written, with pupose, to only report `/info` API endpoint requests in structured data format.
+Leave this session alone as the application is written, with pupose, to only report `/info` API endpoint requests.

 When you access the <http://127.0.0.1:5000/info> through a Web Client, you should see:

 ![](media/01c766e4e77aeb36f316d1113253db4d.png)

-**Output data is in `JSON` format.**
+Output data is in **`JSON` format.**

-Back to the terminal session where you have started `docker start` command earlier, you should start to see the access to `/info` API endpoint is being reported in structured data format.
+Back to the terminal session where you have started `docker start` command earlier, you should start to see the access to `/info` endpoint is being reported in **structured data format**.
 One line per access request.

 ![](media/bfe0d8bf75eea8702df1333200fa2015.png)

 When you access any other undefined endpoint, for example,
-<http://127.0.0.1:5000/missing> through a Web Client, you should see a
+<http://127.0.0.1:5000/missing> through the same Web Client, you should see a
 response advising the endpoint does not exist

 ![](media/67cc26c7114cd482e8d3c04e7647b809.png)